 The volunteer positions

-Before, during and after the festival, all of the almost 850 volunteers work in about 30 different jobs.
-You as a non-Dutch volunteer can choose between 11 of the 30 jobs.
+Before, during and after the festival, all of the roughly 900 volunteers work in about 30 different jobs.
+You as a non-Dutch volunteer can choose between 14 of the 30 jobs.
 On your subscription form, we will ask you for a top three jobs of your preference.
-Because we want you to make a well-considered choice, we have summarized all different volunteer jobs.
+Because we want you to make a well-considered choice, we have summarised all different volunteer jobs.
 To make things easier, we have divided them into three categories:

 Among these jobs are guest assistants, guest desks and chauffeurs: all jobs involving a direct relationship to your (often international) festival guests.
 The requirements for these jobs are often a bit higher in terms of working hours and skills.

 For those who want little or nothing to do with our audience and guests, and prefer to work behind the scenes.
-Jobs like Construction team, Paper Tiger and Flying Tiger belong to this category.
+Jobs like Construction team, Paper Tiger and Production Runners belong to this category.